tgambim/vs-tech-challenge/README.md

 The InMemoryRepository can store any class that extends the Entity class.
 I implemented it this way to reuse the repository across all models and ensure that all stored models have an ID.

-I've also built a [FileSeeder](src%2Fmain%2Fjava%2Fcom%2Fgambim%2Fframework%2Fdata%2FFileSeeder.java) that can be used to seed data from a
+I also built a [FileSeeder](src%2Fmain%2Fjava%2Fcom%2Fgambim%2Fframework%2Fdata%2FFileSeeder.java) that can be used to seed data from a
 JSON file to a repository.
 It was built using Generics to be reusable for any model and its respective repository.

 ### Exceptions
-I've created multiple exceptions to handle errors in the application:
+I created multiple exceptions to handle errors in the application:
 - [AuthenticationException](src%2Fmain%2Fjava%2Fcom%2Fgambim%2Fframework%2Fexception%2FAuthenticationException.java) handles authentication errors.
-- [InvalidRequestException.java](src%2Fmain%2Fjava%2Fcom%2Fgambim%2Fframework%2Fexception%2FInvalidRequestException.java) handles errors in the request payload/parameters.
+- [InvalidRequestException](src%2Fmain%2Fjava%2Fcom%2Fgambim%2Fframework%2Fexception%2FInvalidRequestException.java) handles errors in the request payload/parameters.
-- [NotFoundException.java](src%2Fmain%2Fjava%2Fcom%2Fgambim%2Fframework%2Fexception%2FNotFoundException.java) handles route and resource not found errors.
+- [NotFoundException](src%2Fmain%2Fjava%2Fcom%2Fgambim%2Fframework%2Fexception%2FNotFoundException.java) handles route and resource not found errors.
-- [ValidationException.java](src%2Fmain%2Fjava%2Fcom%2Fgambim%2Fframework%2Fexception%2FValidationException.java) handles the validation of models being created/updated.
+- [ValidationException](src%2Fmain%2Fjava%2Fcom%2Fgambim%2Fframework%2Fexception%2FValidationException.java) handles the validation of models being created/updated.

 All these exceptions are API exceptions and result in 4xx status codes, according to the exception.
-To handle exceptions generated by the server code I've created the [InternalException.java](src%2Fmain%2Fjava%2Fcom%2Fgambim%2Fframework%2Fexception%2FInternalException.java).
+To handle exceptions generated by the server code I created the [InternalException](src%2Fmain%2Fjava%2Fcom%2Fgambim%2Fframework%2Fexception%2FInternalException.java).
 This exception results in a 500 status code and an "Internal server error." message.

 ## Product
-Here, I've created a few layers to handle incoming requests, apply the business logic, manipulate data, and store it:
+I created a few layers to handle incoming requests, apply the business logic, manipulate data, and store it:

 - controller: creates all the routes and maps them to service methods.
 - service: responsible for all business logic and processing data between repositories and controllers